garythung/trashnet/README.md

 Code (only for the convolutional neural network) and dataset for mine and [Mindy Yang](http://github.com/yangmindy4)'s final project for [Stanford's CS 229: Machine Learning class](http://cs229.stanford.edu).
 Our paper can be found [here](http://cs229.stanford.edu/proj2016/poster/ThungYang-ClassificationOfTrashForRecyclabilityStatus-poster.pdf).
 The convolutional neural network results on the poster are dated since we continued working after the end of the quarter and  were able to achieve around 75% test accuracy (with 70/13/17 train/val/test split) after changing the weight initialization to the Kaiming method.

 ## Dataset
 This repository contains the dataset that we collected.
-The dataset spans six classes: glass, paper, cardboard, plastic, metal, and trash.
+The dataset spans six classes: glass, paper, cardboard, plastic, metal,and trash.

 Currently, the dataset consists of 2527 images:
 - 501 glass
 - 594 paper
 - 403 cardboard